 If you believe human rights are a reality, then it makes much more sense that God exists then that he does not.
-If you insist on a secular view of the world and yet you continue to pronounce some things right and some things wrong, then I hope you see the deep disharmony between the world has devised and the real world (and God) your heart knows exists.
+If you insist on a secular view of the world and yet you continue to pronounce some things right and some things wrong, then I hope you see the deep disharmony between the world as devised and the real world (and God) your heart knows exists.
 This leads us to a crucial questions.
-If a premise ("there is no God") leads to a conclusion you know isn't true ("Napalming babies is culturally relative") then why not change the premise?As frequent readers know, Nietzsche and a lot of other lesser philosophers have decided long ago that "God is dead, so power = morality" <might=right>.
+If a premise ("there is no God") leads to a conclusion you know isn't true ("Napalming babies is culturally relative") then why not change the premise?As frequent readers know, Nietzsche and a lot of other lesser philosophers have decided long ago that "God is dead, so power = morality" (might=right)".
 The baby of morality goes out with the bathwater of God, and the world ends up arguing in strange gibberish that has been known to be gibberish since the Greeks.
 It seems to be getting clearer every day that our civilization is dying rapidly without God.

 He makes it clear that ONLY in giving our WHOLE life to Christ is there a way out of our broken state.

 "It is only Grace that frees us from the slavery of self that lurks even in the middle of morality and religion.
 Grace is only a threat to the illusion that we are free, autonomous selves, living lives as we choose".He quotes a lot of CS Lewis, who I love, he also is high on Jonathan Edwards who is now on my reading list.
 There are others.
-This book is a TREASURE to anyone who seeks God and restoration of our broken nation!
+This book is a TREASURE to anyone who seeks God and restoration of our broken nation and world!
 I can't recommend it highly enough!!!